MilagrosMarin/utah_organoids/docs/PROCEDURE.md

             - Select the kernel for the notebook by clicking on the kernel name `utah_organoids` in the top right corner of the notebook.
             - Click on the "Run Cell" button in the top right corner of each code cell to execute the code.
             - Follow the instructions in the notebook to upload your data to the cloud.

 5. **Define an `EphysSession`** (i.e. a time-window for ephys analysis)

-Select an organoid experiment and define a time-window for ephys analysis (referred to as `EphysSession` in the pipeline)
+Select an organoid experiment (already added in step 3.
+Metadata Entry in Organoid Generation Pipeline) and define a time-window for ephys analysis (referred to as `EphysSession` in the pipeline)
     1. Log into [works.datajoint.com](works.datajoint.com)  and navigate to the `Notebook` tab
     2. Create a new `EphysSession` by editing and executing [CREATE_new_session.ipynb](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/CREATE_new_session.ipynb) .
     3. Follow the instructions in the notebook:
         - For LFP analysis, set the `session_type` as `lfp` (details are provided in the notebook).
 This triggers automatic analysis.
         - For spike sorting analysis, set the `session_type` as `spike_sorting`, and create a `EphysSessionProbe` to store probe information, including the channel mapping (details are provided in the notebook).
 The `EphysSession` and `EphysSessionProbe` will trigger probe insertion detection automatically.
 For spike sorting, you will need to manually select the spike sorting algorithm and parameter set to run (see the next step).
-6. Run spike sorting analysis
+6. **Run spike sorting analysis**
     1. Manually select a spike-sorting algorithm and parameter set (this is called to create a `ClusteringTask` in the pipeline):
         - Go to [works.datajoint.com](works.datajoint.com) → `Notebook` tab
         - Open [this notebook](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/CREATE_new_clustering_paramset.ipynb) to create a new spike sorting parameter set (clustering paramset) for an `EphysSession` and follow the instructions.
         - Open [this notebook](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/CREATE_new_clustering_task.ipynb) to select the spike sorting parameter set and the `EphysSession` (i.e., a `ClusteringTask` in the pipeline) and follow the instructions.
         - Spike sorting will run automatically after your selection.
         - Download spike sorting results to your local machine by following the [download instructions section](#download-spike-sorting-results-to-your-local-machine).
-7. Explore LFP & spike sorting results
+7. **Explore LFP & spike sorting results**
     1. Go to [works.datajoint.com](works.datajoint.com) → `Notebook` tab
     2. Open and follow the instructions in [this notebook](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/EXPLORE_array_ephys.ipynb) to explore the ephys results in the pipeline.
     3. Then, open and follow the instructions in [this notebook](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/EXPLORE_quality_metrics.ipynb) to explore the quality metrics for sorted units.

-### Download Spike Sorting Results to Your Local Machine
+8. **Download Spike Sorting Results to Your Local Machine**
     1. You need Axon credentials to download the spike sorting results from the cloud to your local machine.
 If you don't have them yet:
         1. Request them from your DataJoint support team.
         2. Once approved, you’ll be provided with Axon credentials (account_id, client_id, client_secret, issuer, bucket, role) to download results from the AWS S3 bucket.
     2. Set up the following configurations on your local machine (if you haven't already):
         1. Install the pipeline code on your computer.
 Follow the [installation instructions here](https://github.com/dj-sciops/utah_organoids/blob/main/docs/INSTALLATION_AND_CONFIGURATION_INSTRUCTIONS.md#installation-of-the-pipeline-codebase).
         2. Set up the axon configuration by following the steps in this guide: [Add cloud upload configuration](https://github.com/dj-sciops/utah_organoids/blob/main/docs/CLOUD_UPLOAD_CONFIGURATION_INSTRUCTIONS.md).
     3. Once the setup is complete, you can download the spike sorting results by following the steps in [this notebook](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/DOWNLOAD_spike_sorted_data.ipynb).There are several ways to execute the notebook in your local machine, here are two options:
         1. Using the Jupyter Notebook Server.
 The notebook can be executed with `jupyter notebook` launched on your local machine.
             - Open a terminal or command prompt.
             - Activate the `utah_organoids` environment with `conda activate utah_organoids`.
             - Ensure `Jupyter` is installed in the `utah_organoids` environment.
 If not, install it by running `conda install jupyter`.
             - Navigate to the `utah_organoids/notebooks` directory in the terminal.
             - Run `jupyter notebook` in the terminal which will open the Jupyter notebook web interface.
             - Click on the notebook there (`DOWNLOAD_spike_sorted_data.ipynb`) and follow the instructions to download the results.
             - Note: to execute each code cell sequentially, press `Shift + Enter` on your keyboard or click "Run".
             - Close the browser tab and stop Jupyter with `Ctrl + C` in the terminal when you are done with the download and notebook.
         2. Running in VS Code.
 The notebook can be executed in Visual Studio Code (VS Code) with the Python extension installed.
             - Install VS Code and the Python extension.
             - Open the `DOWNLOAD_spike_sorted_data.ipynb` notebook in VS Code.
             - Select the kernel for the notebook by clicking on the kernel name `utah_organoids` in the top right corner of the notebook.
             - Click on the "Run Cell" button in the top right corner of each code cell to execute the code.
             - Follow the instructions in the notebook to download results.

 ## Troubleshooting